OKRs vs. KPIs: What we'll explore

 Finally, ownership of KPIs is blurry, which creates a lack of accountability and awareness surrounding contributors.
 For example, while an employee might be responsible for updating a KPI, their initiatives may not directly impact the KPI.

-Thankfully, OKRs can help diminish the impact of these pitfalls.
+Thankfully, using OKRs and KPIs together can help diminish the impact of these pitfalls.

 Using OKRs and KPIs together